melizalab/decide-host/docs/decide-data-api-spec.md

 - /controllers : list of all the controllers
+- /controllers/:addr : summary for one controller
+- /controllers/:addr/events : list of events for controller
-- /subjects : all the subjects (summary); support filter
+- /subjects : list of all subjects (summary)
-- /subjects/active : all the active subjects; support filter
+- /subjects/active : list of all active subjects
-- /subjects/uuid : specific subject (summary)
+- /subjects/:uuid : specific subject (summary)
-- /subjects/uuid/trials : trials for specific subject; support query
+- /subjects/:uuid/trials : list of trials for specific subject
-  params to filter
-- /subjects/uuid/statistics : summary statistics (by hour?)
+- /subjects/:uuid/statistics : list of summary statistics (by hour?)

+All calls that return lists should support query parameters to filter results.